HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-1 Electrical Basics.md

 In the world of electricity, materials fall into two main categories: conductors and insulators.

-**Conductors** are materials that allow electricity to flow through them easily. {{< link id="T5A07" >}} Think of them as highways for electrons.
-Most metals are good conductors because they have many free electrons that can move around easily.
+**Conductors** are materials that allow electrical charges to flow through them easily. {{< link id="T5A07" >}} Think of them as highways for electrical charges.
+Most metals are good conductors because they have many free electrons, and the charges on those electrons can move around easily.
 This is why we use metals like copper in our radio equipment - those free electrons make it easy for electrical current to flow.
 A fun fact: silver is actually a better conductor than copper, but its high price makes it impractical for most applications!

 **Insulators**, on the other hand, are materials that resist the flow of electricity.
 They act like barriers, keeping electricity where we want it and preventing it from going where we don't want it.
 Materials like glass{{< link id="T5A08" >}}, plastic, and rubber are good insulators.